brinda-venkataramani/misc/marks.md

 ```

-Here are my GPA totals for 3rd/4th/5th year (I update this as and when I receive my grades):
+Here are my GPA totals for my 4th/5th year (I update this as and when I receive my grades):

 ```